madjeek-web/symfony-mailjet-bundle/README.md

 ## Why is this project relevant in 2026 ?

-Great question!
 Here's why this matters right now :

 ### 1. PHP is booming
 PHP powers **~78% of websites** with a server-side language (including WordPress, Laravel apps, Symfony apps).
 The latest PHP 8.3 is fast, modern, and has features comparable to other languages.
 PHP 8.4 is already out.